swaywm/swaybg/README.md

 # swaybg

 swaybg is a wallpaper utility for Wayland compositors.
-It is compatible with any Wayland compositor which implements the following Wayland protocols:
+It is compatible with any Wayland compositor which implements the wlr-layer-shell protocol and `wl_output` version 4.

-- wlr-layer-shell
-- xdg-output

 See the man page, `swaybg(1)`, for instructions on using swaybg.